Myanmar military, coup opponents trade blame after deadly bus stop blast | Law-Order

 - Myanmar

-State media in Myanmar on Wednesday blamed "terrorists" opposed to military rule for a deadly bomb blast at a bus stop in its biggest city of Yangon, an accusation denied by members of an exiled shadow government.
-The blast in downtown Yangon occurred on Tuesday afternoon, killing one person and wounding nine, according to a charity group.
+Myanmar's military on Wednesday blamed "terrorists" opposed to its rule for a deadly bombing at a bus stop in its biggest city, an accusation denied by members of an exiled shadow government.

-The Global New Light of Myanmar, which published photographs of some of the bloodied victims, said security forces were investigating.
-No group has claimed responsibility for the blast but the state newspaper said it was caused by a bomb planted by "PDF (People's Defence Force) terrorists".
+Tuesday's explosion in downtown Yangon killed two people and wounded seven, Zaw Min Tun, spokesperson of the ruling military council, told a regular news briefing.
+He said the bomber had ties to armed groups opposed to the junta and was among those killed.
+He did not provide evidence.

-Since the military seized power from the elected government of Aung San Suu Kyi last year, lightly armed PDFs opposed to the junta have sprung up across Myanmar in a bid to take on the army.
-In a statement, the defense ministry of the shadow National Unity Government (NUG) condemned the incident and said it would conduct its own investigation.
+Myanmar has been in chaos since last year's coup, with conflict spreading across the Southeast Asian country after the army crushed mostly peaceful protests in cities.
+The state-run Global New Light of Myanmar published photographs of some of the bloodied victims of Tuesday's blast and said security forces were investigating.

-Dr Sasa, a spokesman for the NUG, accused the military of being behind the attack.
-"We will do everything we can to get justice for those people," Sasa, who goes by one name, said in the statement on Twitter.
+No group has claimed responsibility but the newspaper said a bomb was planted by "PDF (People's Defence Force) terrorists".
+Since the military overthrew Aung San Suu Kyi's elected government, lightly armed PDFs have sprung up across Myanmar to fight the well-equipped army, which the United Nations says has committed atrocities against civilians.

-Neither state media nor the NUG provided evidence to back up their allegations and Reuters could not independently verify the claims.
-A member of Lin Latt, a charity that helped the victims of the blast, said the wounded were taken to hospital where one died.
+The shadow National Unity Government's (NUG) defense ministry condemned the blast, which its spokesperson accused the military of orchestrating.
+"We will do everything we can to get justice for those people," Dr. Sasa, who goes by one name, said in a statement.

-Military authorities have said the AAPP figures are exaggerated and that soldiers have also been killed.
-The true picture of the violence has become more difficult to assess since clashes have spread to more remote rural areas where ethnic minority insurgent groups are also fighting the military.
+The true picture of the violence has become more difficult to assess since clashes have spread to more remote areas where ethnic minority insurgent groups are also fighting the military.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)